WMMA (AM)

-WMMA (1480 AM) is a radio station licensed to the community of Irondale, Alabama, United States, and serving the greater Birmingham, Alabama, area.
-The station, which began broadcasting in 1960, is currently owned by La Promesa Foundation.
-It airs a Catholic radio format including some programming provided by EWTN.
+WMMA (1480 AM) is a non-commercial radio station licensed to Irondale, Alabama, and serving Greater Birmingham.
+It is owned by La Promesa Foundation and airs a Catholic talk and teaching radio format including some programming provided by EWTN.

+WMMA is a Class D radio station.
+By day, it is powered at 5,000 watts.
+But at night, to avoid interfering with other stations on 1480 AM, it greatly reduces power to 28 watts.
+Programming is also heard on FM translator W262AR at 97.9 MHz.

 History

+Country music and R&B

-This station began broadcasting in December 1960 as WIXI with 5,000 watts of power, daytime-only, on 1480 kHz under the ownership of the Jefferson Radio Company.
+The station signed on the air in December 5, 1960.
+Its original call sign was WIXI and it was a daytimer.
+It ran 5,000 watts but had to go off the air at night.
+It was ownered by the Jefferson Radio Company.
 The station's initial format included 45 hours per week of country & western music and 20 hours per week of what was then called "Negro" music.

 The station was sold to the Birmingham Broadcasting Company in a transaction consummated on September 8, 1964.
 In 1965, the new owners had the station's call sign changed to WLPH.
-The station aired a primarily country music format through the late 1960s.
+The station played country music through the late 1960s.

+Religion and Latino

-In 1971, WLPH transitioned to a religious radio format featuring Southern Gospel music.
+In 1971, WLPH transitioned to a religious radio format featuring preaching shows and Southern Gospel music.
 The license holding company changed its name to the Alabama Religious Broadcasting Company to reflect the new direction for the station.

 In March 1997, Alabama Religious Broadcasting Company reached an agreement to sell this station to Willis Broadcasting of Norfolk, Virginia, through its Birmingham Christian Radio, Inc., subsidiary.
 The deal was approved by the FCC on May 13, 1997, and the transaction was consummated on August 22, 1997.
-The new owners shifted the music played on WLPH to a "Black Gospel" format.
+The new owners shifted the music played on WLPH to Black Gospel.

-In July 2006, Birmingham Christian Radio, Inc., reached an agreement to sell this station to Davidson Broadcasting through their Davidson Media Station WLPH Licensee, LLC, subsidiary.
+In July 2006, Birmingham Christian Radio, Inc., reached an agreement to sell this station to Davidson Broadcasting through the company's Davidson Media Station WLPH Licensee, LLC, subsidiary.
 The deal was approved by the FCC on September 8, 2006, and the transaction was consummated on November 3, 2006.
 The new owners had the station's call sign changed to WRLM on November 7, 2006.
-As WRLM, this station broadcast a Hispanic-oriented music format branded as "Latino Mix".
+As WRLM, this station broadcast a Spanish language music format branded as "Latino Mix".